5 Must Watch African Movies On Netflix (June 2019)

 Knowing that this movie won the Luxor African Film Festival a few days shy of its Netflix debut will surely whet your appetite.
-Definitely a movie that will not disappoint your expectations.
+This is definitely a movie that will not disappoint your expectations.
 However, it’s a story of jealousy told from a fresh perspective.

 - Directed by: Sam Blitz Bazawule